Tuesday, 2 April 2019

 France were subjected to frequent air attacks

-The German Air Force sought to increase air reconnaissance activity over southern Britain to observe Allied preparations, but the RAF’s fighter defences intercepted virtually all aircraft committed to these operations.
+The Luftwaffe sought to increase air reconnaissance activity over southern Britain to observe Allied preparations, but the RAF’s fighter defences intercepted virtually all aircraft committed to these operations.
 The Germans were effectively blinded and were, at the same time, supplied with a stream of false intelligence reports asserting that Calais rather than Normandy was the intended Allied landing area.
 By contrast, Allied air reconnaissance activity over German-held territory was intensified; much of the imagery gathered was supplied directly to ground forces destined to land in Normandy on 6 June.[20]

 Only one significant target category remained largely undamaged in the months before Overlord.
 Along the French coast, the Germans were constructing a network of fortifications known as the Atlantic Wall, designed to repel the Allied landings.
 The strongest of these defences comprised heavy gun batteries that were capable of posing a serious threat to the Allied invasion fleet.
 The batteries were small targets and were often well protected, well camouflaged and defended by anti-aircraft artillery.
 They could only be demolished by larger bombs released by heavy or medium bombers, but these aircraft were unable to achieve the necessary accuracy with a sufficiently large weight of bombs.